Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Table of Contents

-Crab rangoon is the ultimate side dish when it comes to Chinese takeout.
-The crispy fried wontons filled with creamy, warm cream cheese and tender crab meat are truly irresistible and can now be made right from the comfort of home.
+Crab rangoon is a favorite side dish when it comes to Chinese takeout.
+The crispy fried wontons filled with warm cream cheese and tender crab meat are truly irresistible and can now be made right from the comfort of home.

 close up overhead shot of a plate of Crab Rangoon